-District Councils are not the primary agency for responding to child protection concerns.
-That responsibility sits with Hertfordshire County Council.
-Why then does the Council need a child protection policy?
+Broxbourne Council is not the primary agency for responding to child protection concerns.
+That responsibility sits with Hertfordshire County Council (HCC).

 The Children Act (1989) makes provision for local authority services for children in need and those at risk of significant harm.
 Child Protection (section 47 of the Act) is when there is reasonable cause to suspect that a child is suffering or is likely to suffer significant harm.
-A local authority also has the duty to safeguard and promote the welfare of children in need (section 17 of the Act) who are unlikely to achieve or maintain a reasonable level of health or development, or whose health or development is likely to be significantly or further impaired without the provision of services.
+However, the local authority also has the duty to safeguard and promote the welfare of children in need (section 17 of the Act) who are unlikely to achieve or maintain a reasonable level of health or development, or whose health or development is likely to be significantly or further impaired without the provision of services.